Welcome Jetsetter!

 Newark (EWR) is a major hub for many New Yorkers, but plenty of our New Jersey members prefer to only receive alerts from the New Jersey side.
 If you want the best of both worlds, select both New York and New Jersey departures in your settings—you’ll then receive alerts for all three NYC airports (JFK, LGA, and EWR).

-While LaGuardia (LGA) is almost entirely domestic, both Newark (EWR) and JFK offer international routes and carriers the other doesn’t.
-Keeping both selected gives you opportunities both hubs, as well as other airports in the states.
+While LaGuardia (LGA) is almost entirely domestic, both Newark (EWR) and JFK offer international routes and carriers that the other does not.
+Keeping both selected gives you access to opportunities from both hubs, as well as other airports in the state.

 Departure Areas Tip